wannoye/PiConsole/README.md

 Instructions:

-* These instructions require at least the USB A port on the Pi touchscreen be removed, possibly the micro usb port as well *
+*** These instructions require at least the USB A port on the Pi touchscreen be removed, possibly the micro usb port ***

 - Prep 4 jumper wires, leave the gpio pins on half the jumper, strip and tin one end of each.
 - De-solder both usb ports from the touchscreen PCB, alternatively, check if the micro usb port must be removed.